-With virtual meetings, no longer do your employees need to all live within commuting distance of the same building, which means that your talent pool just cracked wide open.
-You’re able to hire people in different cities, states and even countries, because when it comes to a virtual meeting the computer and phone don’t care if you’re both in Los Angeles or if one of you is in Dubai and the other in Topeka.
-You’re able to identify the right people for the right roles and you’re no longer limited by relocation budgets.
+With virtual meetings, employees don’t need to live within commuting distance of the office.
+Therefore, your talent pool just cracked wide open.
+You can hire people in different cities, states, and even countries.
+When it comes to virtual meetings, you just need an internet connection, not a cubicle at the office.
+You can identify the right people for the right roles and you’re no longer limited by relocation budgets.

 Saves Infrastructure Costs

-Aside from the fact that you’re not needing to be in the office all the time, you’re also cutting down on all the costs that go into running meetings: large screen TVs, valuable square footage, and the endless printed presentation decks (that usually end up in the trash shortly after the meeting).
-When everything is digital, there’s no need for paper and fixtures and office space.
+Aside from the fact you won’t need to be in the office all the time, you also cut down on costs that go into running meetings.
+These expenses may include TVs, valuable square footage, and endless printed presentation decks (that usually end up in the trash shortly after the meeting).
+When everything is digital, there’s no need for paper, fixtures, and office space.

 Enables Quick and Important Conversations

 Virtual meetings allow you to hop on a call with a coworker and hash out details instantaneously.
-What once may have been long walks across campus to their cubicle–and finding them not at their desk–can now be resolved with a quick ping on the chat and an instant arrangement to meet virtually.
-You can share your screens, drill through data, ask simple questions (or complex ones) and solve anything without ever having to interrupt your workflow.
+Once, you needed to walk over to a colleague’s cubicle.
+Now, you can send a quick ping via chat and schedule to meet virtually whenever it’s convenient.
+You can share your screens, drill through data, ask simple questions (or complex ones), and solve a problem from your desk.

-What’s the Best Way to Run a Virtual Meeting?
+What’s the Best Way to Run Virtual Meetings?

-While there are so many benefits of virtual meetings that we’ve outlined above, there are also best practices that will make a virtual meeting run much smoother.
-Here are some tips.
+While there are many benefits to meeting virtually, like the ones we’ve outlined above, there are also best practices to keep in mind.
+Here are some additional tips.

 People can tell when you’ve zoned out of a meeting.
-Maybe you’re just not contributing much, but maybe someone asked you a direct question and you’re totally unprepared to answer it.
-If you’re in a virtual meeting, be present and attentive, no matter if you’re the organizer or the attendee.
+Maybe you’re not contributing much, or you’re focused on your other computer screen.
+If you’re meeting virtually, be present and attentive— even if you’re the organizer.

 Explore how Connex can help with your web conferencing.